-Expensive toys, electronics, and valuables are not appropriate for school.
+Expensive toys are not permitted in school.
 The only exception is for special "Show N' Tell" activities.
-If a student brings any of these items to school, we have the right to confiscate the items until parents are able to retrieve.
-Buckingham will not be responsible for any lost or stolen toys, electronic games, cell phones, etc.
+If a student brings any of these items to school they are subject to confiscation.
+Gayman will not be responsible for any lost or stolen toys, electronic games, cell phones, etc.